Oral Presentation Requirements

 reference list.
 (If you are scheduled to talk Wednesday, the instructor

-must receive your email before Monday's class meeting.)
+must receive your email before Monday.)

 - It is suggested that you create a few overhead transparencies of